-One may see that the price we pay for generality of \Cref{thm:fromprods} is substantial; in order to obtain $G$ as an induced subgraph of the strong product $Q\boxtimes M_2$, the tree-width od $M_2$ can be up to exponential in the original tree-width of $M$.
+One may see that the price we pay for the generality of \Cref{thm:fromprods} is substantial; in order to obtain $G$ as an induced subgraph of the strong product $Q\boxtimes M_2$, the tree-width of $M_2$ can be up to exponential in the original tree-width of $M$.
 In the case of the traditional planar product structure one would get from \Cref{cor:fromprods} directly a factor of tree-width up to possibly $2^{23}=8\,388\,608$ which is huge.
 However, the case of planar graphs is quite special, and with an ad-hoc proof we get the tree-width bound down a lot.

-\begin{theorem} Every simple planar graph is an \emph{induced} subgraph of the strong product $P\boxtimes M$ where $P$ is a path and $M$ is of tree-width at most~$39$. \end{theorem}
+\begin{theorem} Every simple planar graph is isomorphic to an \emph{induced} subgraph of the strong product $P\boxtimes M$ where $P$ is a path and $M$ is of tree-width at most~$39$. \end{theorem}

-\begin{proof} Let $\bar G$ be any simple planar graph and $G$ be a planar triangulation such that $\bar G\subseteq_i G$ ($G$ can be obtained by suitably adding vertices and edges into faces of $\bar G$).
+\begin{proof} Let $\bar G$ be any simple planar graph and $G$ be a planar triangulation such that $\bar G\subseteq_i G$, where $G$ is obtained by suitably adding vertices and edges into faces of $\bar G$.
 By transitivity of the induced subgraph relation, it suffices to prove the statement for the triangulation~$G$.

 If $G$ is a graph and $T\subseteq G$ is an arbitrary BFS (breadth-first-search) tree of $G$, then a path $Q\subseteq G$ is called {\em$T$-vertical} if $Q$ is a subpath of some leaf-to-root path of~$T$.
 If $T$ is implicitly clear from the context, we shortly say that $Q$ is {\em vertical} in~$G$.
-For start, we fix an embedding of $G$ in the plane, and associate $G$ with one of its BFS trees $T$ rooted in a vertex of the outer triangular face.
+For a start, we fix an embedding of $G$ in the plane, and associate $G$ with one of its BFS trees $T$ rooted in a vertex of the outer triangular face.

-Our proof suitably adapts some core ideas of proofs of the traditional planar product structure \cite{DBLP:journals/jacm/DujmovicJMMUW20,DBLP:journals/combinatorics/UeckerdtWY22}.
-The cornerstone is the following technical claim which carefully refines (mainly in \Cref{clm:6paths}\,\ref{it:nbatends})) analogous claims of previous proofs of the planar product structure theorem.
+Our proof suitably adapts some core ideas of proofs of the traditional planar graph product structure \cite{DBLP:journals/jacm/DujmovicJMMUW20,DBLP:journals/combinatorics/UeckerdtWY22}.
+The cornerstone is the following technical claim which carefully refines (mainly in \Cref{clm:6paths}\,\ref{it:nbatends})) analogous claims of previous proofs of the Planar graph product structure theorem.
 See also \Cref{fig:recdecomp6}.
-If $C\subseteq G$ is a cycle, we denote by $U_C\subseteq V(G)$ the subset of those vertices of $G$ which are embedded inside the bounded face of~$C$.
+If $C\subseteq G$ is a cycle, we denote by $U_C\subseteq V(G)$ the subset of those vertices of $G$ which are embedded inside the bounded face of~$C$ (in particular, $U_C\cap V(C)=\emptyset$).
 Note that $G[U_C]$ then denotes the subgraph of $G$ induced by the vertices embedded inside~$C$.